 Where:

-- f(qᵢ, D) = term frequency of query term i in document D
+f(qᵢ, D) = term frequency of query term i in document D

-- IDF(qᵢ) = inverse document frequency (rare terms score higher)
+IDF(qᵢ) = inverse document frequency (rare terms score higher)

-- |D| = document length, avgdl = average document length
+|D| = document length, avgdl = average document length

-- k₁ = term frequency saturation parameter (typically 1.2-2.0)
+k₁ = term frequency saturation parameter (typically 1.2-2.0)

-- b = length normalization parameter (typically 0.75)
+b = length normalization parameter (typically 0.75)

-BM25 excels at exact match retrieval: product codes, error codes, proper nouns, legal terms, abbreviations.
+BM25 excels at exact match retrieval: product codes, error codes, proper nouns, legal terms, and abbreviations.
 A query for "SOX Section 404 compliance" will retrieve documents containing "SOX Section 404" with high precision via BM25.
 A dense vector search on the same query might retrieve semantically related documents about regulatory compliance that don't mention SOX at all.

 BM25 fails on semantic paraphrase.
 A query about "revenue growth" won't retrieve a document that discusses "top-line expansion" unless those exact words also appear.